 Sports mourns 1960s touchstones: Mikita, Taylor, McCovey

-They were touchstones of sports in the 1960s, and sports lost three of the best in 2018: big-hitting Willie McCovey of the San Francisco Giants; Jim Taylor, the punishing Green Bay Packers fullback; and Stan Mikita, the embodiment of powerful Chicago Blackhawks teams.
+They were touchstones of sports in the 1960s, and sports lost three of the best in 2018: Stan Mikita, the embodiment of powerful Chicago Blackhawks teams; Jim Taylor, the punishing Green Bay Packers fullback; and big-hitting Willie McCovey of the San Francisco Giants.

-Mikita, the first to play in the NHL from what was then Czechoslovakia, spent all of his 22 seasons with Chicago.
-If fans need any reminder of what he meant to the team they can turn to his statue outside the arena.

-Taylor may have been born in Louisiana and finished his career in the bayou with the Saints, but no one was better suited for the unforgiving demands of Green Bay winters and its mythologized ''frozen tundra.''

-McCovey, with the looping left-handed swing, has not just a statue in San Francisco but a body of water named for him - McCovey Cove, where home run balls to right field go to rest in the bay.

-Each arrived just as the 1950s was going through its last paces and sports had yet to become a round-the-clock corporate behemoth.
-They were inextricably tied to city and team, their legacies burnished as the decades passed.
+Each arrived as the 1950s was going through its last paces and sports had yet to become a round-the-clock corporate behemoth.
+They were inextricably tied to city and team, their legacies burnished through the decades.

 STAN MIKITA

-He gave hockey the curved stick blade - not that his shot needed a new layer of trickery - and gave Chicago a hockey team that would win its first championship in more than 20 years and become a perennial force.
+He gave hockey the curved stick blade and Chicago a hockey team that would become a perennial force.

-Mikita , who died at 78, combined with Bobby Hull and goalie Glenn Hall to send the Blackhawks to the 1961 Stanley Cup title.
-The team lost in the finals the next year.
-Mikita, a nine-time All-Star, led the league in points four times.
+Mikita , 78, combined with Bobby Hull and goalie Glenn Hall to send the Blackhawks to the 1961 Stanley Cup title.
+He was a nine-time All-Star who led the league in points four times.
+He was the first to play in the NHL from what was then Czechoslovakia and spent all of his 22 seasons with Chicago.

-He is the only player to win the Hart (MVP), Art Ross (scoring) and Lady Byng (sportsmanship) trophies in the same season, doing so in 1967 and 1968.
-The Lady Byng was of particular note considering that early on he ran up penalties, trying to show at just 5-foot-9 he could take on the big boys.
-Later, he was among the first to wear a helmet.
+The 5-foot-9 Hall of Famer was the only winner of the Hart (MVP), Art Ross (scoring) and Lady Byng (sportsmanship) trophies in the same season.
+He was among the first to wear a helmet.

-''He utterly transformed his playing style in his prime,'' NHL Commissioner Gary Bettman said.

-The Blackhawks record book is clogged with Mikita entries.
-His was the first team jersey retired.
-That was in 1980, three years before he joined the Hall of Fame.

 ''He embodied the Chicago Blackhawks,'' team president John McDonough said.